leonardoxp9d/user_management/README.md

 * Prettier 2.5.1

 ## Getting started
+### Prerequisites
-1. You must have Docker installed
+You must have node, yarn and docker installed

 * To install dependencies:
 >    $ yarn